-- Park in the Clarkesville square and visit: - Soque ArtWorks, which carries works from a large variety of artist. - Eat lunch at The Attic or The Copper Pot. - Stop by The Nest, a cute home and gift boutique or Bumbleberry, a gift store that also carries an extensive selection of high-end yarns and supplies for knitters.
+- Park in the Clarkesville square and visit: - o Soque ArtWorks, which carries works from a large variety of artist. - ${\circ}$ $\;\;$ Eat lunch at The Attic. - Stop by The Market on Washington, a cute home and gift boutique or Bumbleberry, a gift store that also carries an extensive selection of high-end yarns and supplies for knitters.